binbandit/RuleKeeper/rulekeeper-action/README.md

-# RuleKeeper — Tiny PR guardrails for GitHub Actions
+# RuleKeeper — PR guardrails that keep reviews moving

-RuleKeeper is a zero-infra GitHub Action that enforces a few high-leverage PR rules and fails the check with a clear, single summary.
-It helps teams keep PRs small, traceable to tickets, and ensures screenshots/videos for UI changes.
+RuleKeeper is a lightweight GitHub Action that enforces a few simple pull request rules and posts one clear summary.
+It helps keep PRs small, tie changes back to tickets, and ask for screenshots when UI changes.

 ## Quick start